eabadir/PprobablyEqualsNP/EGPT/Complexity/Prompt.md

 ParticlePosition = given (t : Nat) (path : ParticlePath) := t --where t is the time (number of coinflips recorded) on the particle's path where the origin is time 0.
 I.e. it is the first t elements of the  of the ParticlePath (which, since ParticlePath is Int in canonical form (List Bool), ParticlePath is just another Int, with Nat magnitude t)

-ComputerProgram (Int paths) as a data structure (List, concat, etc.) of Algorithm's (single paths) ...
+PathProgram (Int paths) as a data structure (List, concat, etc.) of Algorithm's (single paths) ...
 List Algorithm

 MathFunction as mappings to end positions.
-Therefore MathFunction := List ParticlPath := List Nat := List Int := List Algorithm := ComputerProgram
+Therefore MathFunction := List ParticlPath := List Nat := List Int := List Algorithm := PathProgram

-SystemState := List ParticlePosition
+ParticlePosition := List ParticlePosition

-PartitionFunction (partitionSize : Nat, SystemState)
+PartitionFunction (partitionSize : Nat, ParticlePosition)

 ## Computing the Future Using Rationals As Partition Functions: Uniform in the Microstates